d0tTino/d0tTino/README.md

 - `llm/` – prompts and other LLM-related files

 See the [installation guide](docs/installation.md) for setup instructions.
+If your PATH isn't updating correctly on Windows, run `scripts/fix-path.ps1` from an elevated PowerShell prompt.
 For a more detailed overview, see [docs/terminal.md](docs/terminal.md).

 ## Git hooks